Alexandria's founded by Alexander

 In his search for the battlefield location, Michael Wood also talked to Lt General Sir Robert Fry, head of British Forces in Iraq, who was in charge of his security.
 The general is a historian and fervent admirer of Alexander the Great with his own views on the military aspect.
 He says that, in figures, the Battle of Gaugamela was perhaps the biggest in history until Napoleon!
 It decided the fate of Asia.

 He further adds that - like all great leaders in history - Alexander left no weapon unused – even the gods.
 Alexander did not make his last sacrifice to Phoebus because he was afraid, but he wished fear and terror on the Persians!
-True to his generalship, Robert Fry marvels at the logistics to bring an army of 50,000 to Iraq, 80,000 into Persia, and even more to India.
+True to his generalship, Robert Fry marvels at the logistics of bringing an army of 50,000 to Iraq, 80,000 to Persia, and even more to India.
 Imagine the long supply line!

 These are fascinating statements and ideas.
 General Fry ends with words along the line of “Alexander’s idea of defeating the Persians may be his idea of linking the eastern and western empires by trade routes and by an army integrated in ethnic terms.
 These are extraordinary imaginative ideas!
 Alexander was a globalist.
 He would thoroughly understand the world today.”
 How true that is!